-The physiology program is interdisciplinary in its approach to scientific research, reflecting the breadth of the discipline of physiology.
+The Physiology Graduate Training Program is interdisciplinary in its approach to scientific research, reflecting the breadth of the discipline of physiology.
 Powerful new tools in modern biology make it possible to link the cellular and molecular with integrative levels in physiological systems, the cardiovascular, respiratory, renal, endocrine, neurophysiological, gastrointestinal, musculoskeletal, and metabolic systems.
 The program provides doctoral training in mechanistic studies that use these new tools to study the functions of molecules, cells, tissues, and organ systems in preparation for careers in biomedical research, biotechnology, and academic teaching.
 Students learn through lecture courses, seminar courses, seminars by speakers from campus and from other institutions, journal clubs and, most important, from their research mentors.
 Students are encouraged to interact with other training programs and research centers to broaden their knowledge and experience.
-Gaining expertise in public speaking is an important component of the program
+Gaining expertise in public speaking is an important component of the program.

 Financial aid is provided to all students, usually in the form of grant-supported research assistantships, institutional fellowships, or advanced opportunity fellowships for minority or disadvantaged students.
 Students are encouraged to contact individual professors in their areas of interest to determine whether support is available for working in that lab.